helidon-io/helidon/docs/se/security/introduction.md

 ### Configuration Pattern

-See [Secure config][secure-config] for details about encrypting passwords in configuration files.
+See [Secure config](tools.md) for details about encrypting passwords in configuration files.

 Security from configuration: